Upper Stebbings Valley boundary

-The area we’re looking at covers about 260 hectares of land between Churton Park and Tawa – Upper Stebbings Valley, Marshall Ridge and the western hills of Glenside.
+The proposed area covers about 260 hectares of land between Churton Park and Tawa – Upper Stebbings Valley, Marshall Ridge and the western hills of Glenside.
 It is zoned as rural in the District Plan and is mostly open farmland or pine tree plantations.

-For a clear idea of what area Upper Stebbings Valley covers, please see: Map of the Upper Stebbings Valley boundary
+You can get an idea of what area Upper Stebbings Valley covers in the map of the Upper Stebbings Valley boundary

 Planning for the future

-- cultural values – how mana whenua value the land
+- cultural values report (1.1MB PDF) – how mana whenua value the land

-- local history – settlement of the area
+- local history report (1.4MB PDF) – settlement of the area

-- transport – impact on existing infrastructure and making new transport connections
+- transport report (3.1MB PDF) – impact on existing infrastructure and making new transport connections

 The Upper Stebbings Valley land was identified in the Northern Growth Management Framework (2003) which looked at how the northern suburbs would grow over the next 20 years.
 The Wellington Urban Growth Plan (2014) also identifies the land as an area available for growth.